MercersKitchen/Advanced-CS/README.md

 **Purpose**: create Pong
 - An Iconcic Game origionally meant as a training app for app development

+**NOTE**: only have a Chromebook?
+- REPL.IT or https://replit.com/ is a good option that fully syncs to GitHub

 Progressions
 - Your Computer Environment and Getting Started, <a href="https://github.com/MercersKitchen/Advanced-CS#getting-started">Click Here</a>

 <a href="">Click Here when Available</a>